robmarano/robmarano.github.io/courses/ece465/2023/ece465-notes.md

 A distributed system by design provides its users with several services.
 The distributed system fails when one or more of those services cannot be (completely) provided.

+Faults are generally categorized as follows:

+1. transient fault
+2. intermittent fault
+3. permanent fault

+\*_Transient_ faults are those that occur once and then disappear; for example, if a tranmission between two nodes times out and is retried, it will probably work the second time.

+**Intermittent** fault are those that occur, then vanishes on its own, then reappears, continuing in this manner; for example, a loose contact on a connector will often cause an intermittent fault.
+This type of faults usually are very hard to diagnose.

+**Permanent** faults are those that continue until the component causing the root cause is replaced; for example, software bugs and burnt-out ICs.

 ### Security

+From our textbook:

+Dependable systems provide security, especially in terms of confidentiality and integrity.

+**Confidentiality** is the property that only authorized parties (human, machine/process) have access to the protected information assets and protected resources.

+**Integrity** is the property that only authorized parties (human, machine/process) can change the protected information and protected resources.

+The fundamental components of the security of any system are **authentication** of requesting entities (users or processes); **authorization** of such requests on the protected information and protected resources; and **audit** of the records of each authentication and authorization request and response.

+> > Review Chapter 1's section 1.2.5 on the key elements of security, e.g., cryptography etc.

 ### Scalability